saintycode/week-3-/README.md

-# week-3-
-first project with basic JavaScript
+first project
+HTML, CSS and JavaScript

+Basic web page all about recycling ♻